 - Psychological assessment and physical examination.

-- The donor candidate is karyotyped, blood type tested and screened for genetic diseases.
-Blood and urine samples are screened for infectious diseases.
+- The donor candidate is karyotyped, and blood type tested.
+Blood and urine samples are tested for infectious diseases.

 - If approved, the donor can start donating.

-All active donors are at a minimum screened for infectious diseases every 3 months.
+- All active donors are at a minimum tested for infectious diseases every 3 months.

 Country specific requirements (Standards)